Neoteroi/BlackSheep-Docs/docs/responses.md

 ## Chunked encoding

-The following example shows how chunked encoding can be used in responses: defining an `Content` object bound to a generator yielding bytes.
+The following example shows how chunked encoding can be used in responses, using a `StreamedContent` object bound to a generator yielding bytes.

 ```python
 import asyncio